alter5/citygo-frontend-angular/README.md

 # CityGo - Trips for Any City
 CityGo allows users to find vacation routes for any city.
 It is integrated with Google Maps to give an overview of the trip, as well as navigate it.

+The frontend of this application uses Angular and Tailwind.

 The backend uses Node.js and PostgreSQL for storing the trips.
 To view the backend implementation, see the following repo: